 "I thank my supporters and friends, my staff, and my family for making this journey possible.
 I'll never forget the people I met and lessons I learned while travelling around our great nation -- especially in the communities most affected by gun violence," Swalwell said on Monday.

 "It's official," Swalwell said on the show.
 "Boy did it feel good to say that."

-At the top of his agenda is gun control and the day after his announcement, Swalwell was holding a Town Hall to End Gun Violence in Sunrise, Florida, with Marjory Stoneman Douglas High School students and families.
-The Parkland, Florida school was the scene of a mass shooting.
+The 38-year-old former prosecutor is a vocal advocate for stopping gun violence.
+During his campaign run, gun control was at the top of his agenda and the day after his announcement, Swalwell was holding a Town Hall to End Gun Violence in Sunrise, Florida, with Marjory Stoneman Douglas High School students and families.
+The Parkland, Florida, school was the scene of a mass shooting.
 Seventeen people were killed in the 2018 massacre.

 "Eric Swalwell ... here's a little ditty for ya… Pop pop popbop pop pop, thirty round clip.
 You're all gonna drop," the caller said.

 In that same tweet, Swalwell wrote, "I'm not afraid of this guy.
 I'm not afraid of the NRA.
 I'm not afraid.
 No fear. #EndGunViolence"

 Swalwell concluded his campaign run but he did mention that although he is no longer running for president, he will still be serving the people who need him in the community.

 "I will take those lessons back to Congress, serving my friends and neighbors in California's 15th District while using my seats on the House Intelligence and Judiciary committees to make our nation safer and uphold the rule of law for all Americans."